ryanpetrello/sdb/README.md

 This will open a Python process that listens for new debugger sessions and automatically connects to them for you.
-If your breakpoint is run on an _entirely different host_, you can optionally specify the hostname to notify:
+If your breakpoint is run on an _entirely different host_, you can optionally specify the hostname where `rbd-listen` is running:

 ```python
 import rdb